mangalam-research/wed/doc/tech_notes.rst

 It is possible to listen to ``cut`` events and let them go through or veto them, but this is about the maximum level of control that can be achieved cross-browser.

-As of 2013-11-15, cutting works on Firefox 25 and Chrome 30 on Linux.
-It is unknown whether it would work on other platforms.
-Unfortunately, it is not possible to automatically test for cutting functionality because JavaScript cannot initiate a cut operation by itself.

 Contenteditable
 ---------------